brettz9/maptext/README.md

 2. Allow (click/drag) image highlighting of region(s)
     for copy-paste and/or display of text
 3. Allow editing coords from image
-4. (Also begin work on text range selector tool)
+4. (Also begin work on text range selector (for coordinates and highlighting text))
 5. Show preview of image next to coordinates and/or on image preview (so load preview as soon as URL entered)